NATO bombing of Novi Sad: Impact on environment

-The views of the respective parties
+Views of the respective parties

 NATO was accused of committing war crimes due to the nature of some of the bombing raids.
-Some Novi Sad residents found it ironic that Novi Sad was so heavily targeted by NATO due to the fact that during the time of the bombing, the city was ruled by the local Democratic Opposition, which was against the regime in Belgrade.
-Therefore, some citizens of Novi Sad did not understand why the city was targeted heavily for the events in Kosovo.
+Some Novi Sad residents found it ironic that Novi Sad was so heavily targeted by NATO due to the fact that during the time of the bombing, the city was ruled by the local democratic opposition, which was against the regime in Belgrade.
+Therefore, some citizens of Novi Sad did not understand why the city was targeted for the events in Kosovo.

-A press release one year on from the bombing by then NATO Secretary General Robertson, claims that NATO encountered complications from Yugoslav military use of civilian buildings and human shields.
-NATO officials have "expressed deep regret at any civilian casualties it caused".
+At a press release one year on from the bombing, then-NATO Secretary General George Robertson claimed that NATO encountered complications due to the Yugoslav military using civilian buildings, and the civilians within as human shields.
+NATO officials expressed "deep regret at any civilian casualties it caused".

-NATO claims that the bombing of targets such as bridges was aimed at impairing the Yugoslav Army's command and control structure.
+NATO claimed that the bombing of targets such as bridges was aimed at impairing the Yugoslav Army's command and control structure.
 However, the efficacy of the campaign and choice of targets was brought into question by human rights groups, after bridges of no conceivable strategic relevance to the military situation in Kosovo were bombed, including a bridge which led to Hungary, a NATO country.
-The Movement for the Advancement of International Criminal Law (MAICL) argued that the civilian deaths caused were clearly disproportionate to the military benefits in response to NATO's justification of actions.
+In response to NATO's justification of actions, the Movement for the Advancement of International Criminal Law (MAICL) argued that the civilian deaths caused were clearly disproportionate to the military benefits.